 I spent the whole of the year 1922 in the United States, addressing meetings organized by Irish Republican societies there.
 Towards the end of the year I was joined by Mr. J. J. O'Kelly and Mr. Joseph O'Doherty, both Republican members of Dáil Éireann.
 My original commission was still in force.
 While Arthur Griffith was president of the Irish Republic, from January till August, 1922, neither he nor any member of his Government ever sent me any communication or asked me in any way to desist from my activities.
 I was still doing the work which I was commissioned to do by the Cabinet of a united Dáil.

 At the time of the general election last June it became clear to the English Cabinet and their supporters in Ireland that they were unable to establish the Free State Government by constitutional means.
 Then they started to establish a Mussolini Free State by force of arms.
-Michael Collins dropped the pretence that he was keeping the Irish Republic in existence until the vote of the people decided to abolish it.
+Michael Collins dropped the pretense that he was keeping the Irish Republic in existence until the vote of the people decided to abolish it.
 Within two months Arthur Griffith died and Collins was killed in a skirmish.

 In February Mr. O'Kelly wired to me to join him in New York and when I arrived he showed me a letter from President de Valera, asking him to go to Australia and to invite me to accompany him.